eliasku/13/README.md

 - 🔌 Plasma-gun (bouncing, auto)
 - 🧵 Rail-gun (piercing)

+### Dev-menu
+Tap 4 times on the main game logo to unlock dev-mode and dev-settings.

 ## Minimal requirements

 - **Good, low-latency network connection** is required for each playing client